Colloquial Welsh morphology: Adjectives

 Adjectives normally follow the noun they qualify, while a few, such as hen, pob, annwyl, and holl ("old", "every", "dear", "whole") precede it.
 For the most part, adjectives are uninflected, though there are a few with distinct masculine/feminine or singular/plural forms.
 After feminine singular nouns, adjectives receive the soft mutation.

 Adjective comparison in Welsh is fairly similar to the English system.
 Adjectives with one or two syllables receive the endings -ach "-er" and -a(f) "-est", which change final b, d, g into p, t, c by provection, e. g. teg "fair", tecach "fairer", teca(f) "fairest".
 Adjectives with two or more syllables use the words mwy "more" and mwya "most", e. g. teimladwy "sensitive", mwy teimladwy "more sensitive", mwya teimladwy "most sensitive".
 Adjectives with two syllables can go either way.

 There is an additional degree of comparison, the equative, meaning "as ... as ...", e. g. cymaint â choeden "as big as a tree", where cymaint is the equative form of mawr "big, great, much".

+Possessive adjectives

+The usual method of showing possession in Welsh is to place the nouns or noun phrases in apposition.
+The possessed noun is placed before the possessor of the noun.
+For example, llong Dewi 'Dewi's ship' or canol y dref 'town centre', literally 'centre the town'.
+For this reason those which English describes as possessive pronouns Welsh describes as possessive adjectives.
+These possessive adjectives are placed before the noun and the corresponding pronoun follows it, effectively "sandwiching" the noun between the possessive adjective and the pronoun: fy nghar i 'my car', literally 'my car me'.
+As can be seen from this example, singular possessive adjectives are triggers of consonant mutation.